CyVerse-learning-materials/foss-2019/Containers/biocontainers.rst

 ..
 Note:: You want the docker images, not the Conda packages.
 Conda packages are not containers.

 ..
-Note:: If your tool is not already available as a BioContainer (ie. your search returned nothing) proceed to the `How to request a BioContainer`_ or `How to build a BioContainer`_ section below.
+Note:: If your tool is not already available as a BioContainer (ie. your search returned nothing) proceed to the `How to Request a BioContainer`_ or `How to Build a BioContainer`_ section below.